 The Students' Union Advice Service can discuss your concerns with you, help you clarify your issues and pull together your complaint.
 We can guide you through the process, check your statements and attend meetings with you (subject to availability).

-The two key things to do are:
+The three key things to do are:

-- Collect as much evidence as you can about your circumstances, if you are unsure about this you can contact our service for further advice.
+- Collect as much evidence as you can about your circumstances; if you are unsure about this you can contact our service for further advice